akeley98/myricube/README.md

 The older way to play with Myricube is to write C++ apps, which are bits of code that generate an alien planet or simulate cars looping on the surface of a cube forever or otherwise mess around with the voxel world.
-This doesn't work so good on Windows.
+This doesn't work so good on Windows (existing apps work, but there's no system to compile new apps natively on Windows).

 Look at `include/app.hh` and `OBJS-list` to start.
 You can select an app using the `myricube_app` environment variable,